 Description: Specifies the primary Service profile Identifier (SPID) for the ISDN BRI line.
-The SPIDs assigned to a BRI line operating in multipoint mode are numbers used at the central switch to identify services provisioned for your ISDN line.
-A SPID is derived from a telephone number and should be supplied by your carrier.
+The SPIDs assigned to a BRI line operating in multipoint mode are numbers used at the central

 Note: Not all telephone companies include a suffix on their SPIDs.
 When receiving SPIDs from your telephone company, ask them to verify whether or not suffixes are included.
 The SPID formats described in the next sections have been agreed upon by most telephone companies.